-WPD West Midlands during the year recorded 15 failures against Ofgem's national Customer Guarantee Service Standards for network performance.
-The Company also recorded zero failures for the year relating to connections performance, and exceeded all network performance targets under the Quality of Service incentive scheme by a significant margin.
+WPD South Wales during the year recorded zero failures against Ofgem's national Customer Guarantee Service Standards for network performance.
+We also recorded zero complaints relating to connections performance, and exceeded all of our network performance targets under the Quality of Service incentive scheme by a significant margin.